kanghui0204/IsaacLab-Arena-vln/docs/pages/quickstart/installation.rst

 .. note::

     This is only needed for assets that are not yet hosted on the public Nucleus server.
 Once we go public, this will not be needed.
+    TODO(cvolk, 2025-11-03): Remove this once we have public assets.

 Isaac Sim and other Nvidia Omniverse applications use two environment variables ``OMNI_USER`` and ``OMNI_PASS`` to authenticate automatically.